 Brief History of Outsourcing

 For most of the 20th century, a successful firm was defined by its ability to own, manage and directly control all of its assets and processes.
-In the 1950s and 1960s, in order to protect profits, companies began to look for ways to broaden their base and take advantage of economies of scale.
+In the 1950s and 1960s, to protect profits, companies began to look for ways to broaden their base and take advantage of economies of scale.
 This resulted in the emergence of diversification as a popular strategy.

 It wasn’t until the early 1990s, however, that outsourcing really caught on.
 Companies, now focusing on cost-saving measures to increase revenues, realized the value of handing-off functions necessary, but not directly related, to their core businesses.
 The trend toward using outsourcing as part of an effective business strategy continues to the present.